-If your former provider instructs you to re-submit your transfer request to Grasshopper without any changes to the information, please reach out to support to let us know.
-We'll resubmit your transfer request to your former provider.
+- If your existing carrier tells you the information is correct and to resubmit your transfer request without any changes, please reach out to our Customer Care team and let us know.
+We'll resubmit your transfer request to your current provider.

-- If you need to update the information on your existing transfer order, please reply to the Number Management team via email.
+- If you get updated information and need to make changes to a local number transfer request, please reply directly to the Number Management team's email and let them know what the new changes are.
 This will allow our team to resubmit the information exactly the way it should appear on the new request.
 Make sure you've included all of the required supporting documentation for your transfer!